xiaotong-suo/CME195IntroductiontoR/Lectures/lecture1.md

 - Another important concept to know is the search directories.
 That is the sequence of Environments in which R searches for whatever variable or function you request.
 - You can see that hierarchy with `search()`.
 This hierarchy changes as you add or remove packages to your R session.

-- Another important concept to know is the search directories.
-That is the sequence of Environments in which R searches for whatever variable or function you request.
-You can see that hierarchy with ’search()’.
-This hierarchy changes as you add or remove packages to your R session.
-Type ?environment in R to find how to get, set and create environments.
+- Type ?environment in R to find how to get, set and create environments.

 ## Functions